 - Vanilla extract

-How to make Baileys at home
+How to make Irish cream at home

 Start by adding all your ingredients except for the Irish whiskey in a blender.
 Blend on low speed for 30-60 seconds.
 Be sure not to mix on too high a speed.
 You don’t want whipped cream in there!